raveljs/ravel/README.md

 ### Decorator Transpilation

-Since async functions are not yet available in Node, you will need to use a transpiler to convert them into ES2016-compliant code.
+Since decorators are not yet available in Node, you will need to use a transpiler to convert them into ES2016-compliant code.
 We have chosen [Babel](https://babeljs.io/) as our recommended transpiler.

 ```bash
 $ npm install gulp-sourcemaps@1.6.0 babel-core@6.18.2 babel-plugin-transform-decorators-legacy@1.3.4 gulp-babel@6.1.2